BreastFriends/.github/profile/README.md

 ## About the Project

 This project was developed as part of the [AI4Health.Cro Innovation Competition 2025](https://ai4healthcro.eu/?ht_kb=join-ai4health-cro-2025-innovation-competition).
-The goal was to develop AI models that would assist radiologists in BIRADS score assesment and identify breast lesions from mammography images, create an app prototype and a business strategy.
+The goal was to:
+- develop AI models that would assist radiologists in BIRADS score assesment and breast lesion detection from mammography images,
+- create a prototype of the app for radiologists and
+- develop a business strategy.

 Our solution won 2nd place!

 ## Demo application